-- Semolina - Semolina is a great way to add stability to cakes that have fruit and nuts and this one soaks up moisture keep the cake moist and with a tender crumb
+- Semolina – Semolina is a great way to add stability to cakes that have fruit and nuts and this one soaks up moisture keeping the cake moist and with a tender crumb

 - Butter – butter adds flavor and richness but also stability to the cake which holds the slices nicely.

-- Nuts - I am using cashews but almonds, walnuts, hazelnuts, macadamica are absolutely delicious as well.
+- Nuts – I am using cashews but almonds, walnuts, hazelnuts, and macadamia are absolutely delicious as well.

-- Spices - You can add spices like cinnamon, nutmeg, or a dash of garam masala.
-In fact in fall, I like the addtion of pumpkin spice, gingerbread spice or chai spice.
+- Spices – You can add spices like cinnamon, nutmeg, or a dash of garam masala.
+In fact, in the fall, I like the addition of pumpkin spice, gingerbread spice, or chai spice.